emanuelhuber/RGPR/README.md

     - [ ] SEG-Y -> we are working on it

     Do you miss your preferred file format?
 Send me the file format description with a test file and I will adapt the RGPR-package to support this file format.

+### Current limitations

-* RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
+RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)

-* the documentation is still incomplete (but check the tutorials, http://emanuelhuber.github.io/RGPR)
+### Yes, you can contribute

-This is an ongoing project.
+**This is an ongoing project.**

+To report bugs, contribute to the development of RGPR, see [how to contribute](https://github.com/emanuelhuber/RGPR/blob/master/CONTRIBUTING.md).

-If you have any questions, don't hesitate to contact me:
+If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): emanuel.huber@alumni.ethz.ch

-emanuel.huber@alumni.ethz.ch

 Thank you!